Tafoni

 Tafoni at Salt Point State Park, Sonoma County, California.

 Tafoni (singular: tafone) are cavities that develop in granular rock.

-Although there are various definitions in the scientific literature, tafoni are commonly defined as small (less than 1 cm) to large (greater than 1 m) cavity features that develop in either natural or manmade, vertical to steeply sloping, exposures of granular rock (i.e., granite, sandstone) with smooth concave walls, and often round rims and openings.
+Tafoni are commonly defined as small (less than 1 cm) to large (greater than 1 m) cavity features that develop in either natural or manmade, vertical to steeply sloping, exposures of granular rock (e.g., granite, sandstone) with smooth concave walls, and often round rims and openings.
 Recognized subcategories of tafoni include honeycomb, stonelace, alveolar (less than 2 cm), sidewall, basal, nested, and relic tafoni.
 It is also commonly synonymous with nido d’ape roccioso in Italian.

+Current research suggests they are polygenic in origin with some form of haloclastic control.

+Etymology

 The etymology of the word tafoni is unclear.
-Tafoni may come from the Greek word taphos, tomb, or it may stem from a Corsican or Sicilian word for holes, taffoni, or from tafonare meaning to perforate.
+Tafoni may come from the Greek word τάφος taphos, tomb, or it may stem from a Corsican or Sicilian word for holes, taffoni, or from tafonare meaning to perforate.
 The earliest known publication of the term tafoni was in 1882.